 However, that’s not enough to protect you in case you need to file a lawsuit for copyright infringement.
-As such, registering your photos with the U.S. Copyright Office is a smart choice.
+As such, registering your photos with the U.S. Copyright Office is a smart decision.

 How to Copyright Photos With the U.S. Copyright Office

-The U.S. Copyright Office allows you to register copyright ownership for 750 photos at one time for a $55 fee.
+This copyright protection platform allows you to register copyright ownership and add a copyright notice for 750 photos at one time for a $55 fee.
 Let’s go through the process, step by step.